TomerFishman/MaterialIntensityEstimator/README.md

 A framework to estimate ranges of buildings' material intensities (kg/m^2^)

+Please refer to the Data Descriptor article for full details.

 ## What's RASMI?

 The Regional Assessment of buildings’ Material Intensities (RASMI) is a dataset and accompanying method that provides comprehensive and consistent representative MI value ranges.
 Value ranges embody the inherent variability that exists in buildings.